-Home » Orecchiette with Broccoli Rabe
+Orecchiette with Broccoli Rabe (with Crispy Prosciutto)

 Ah Fall!
 It’s so close i can almost feel those crisp mornings, hear the crunch of the leaves, and taste those iconic Fall flavors.
 While most food blogs are going to hit you repeatedly over the head with pumpkin and apples I am going to highlight the not so obvious Fall produce.
 Starting with broccoli rabe or also referred to as rapini.
 This orecchiette with broccoli rabe pasta is a little more involved that some of my other pasta dishes (still easy!) however it’s worth the extra few minutes of prep.
-With the addition of brussels sprouts (another fantastic fall produce), garlic, anchovies, and a whole lot of Pecorino Romano this slightly bitter, but deep in flavor pasta dish might just be on repeat for the next few months.
+If you aren’t a fan of this bitter green yet, trust me this pasta may just do the trick.

 uncooked orecchiette